 The UAC helps against viruses and spyware, but is also sometimes a bit of a nuisance when it comes to applications that can be trusted.
 Writing in the Program Files directory for example, is not allowed (by default), as we will see when running Delphi on Vista.

 Since I mainly use Delphi 7 (for Win32) and Delphi 2006 (for both Win32 and .NET applications), I have started the process of installing and using these versions of Delphi on the final version of Windows Vista to examine the compatibility of Delphi as well as Delphi Win32 (and .NET) applications running on Windows Vista.
-This program is great whether you are studying for your online degrees tests or running your own business.

 The following will apply to all version of Delphi up to version 7, as well as all versions of C++Builder up to version 6.
 For Delphi/C++Builder 2006, see the second part of this article.

 When trying to install Delphi 7 on Windows Vista, we get an error message, claiming that "this program has known compatibility issues".

 You can check for solutions online, but that won't help much.
 For now, just click on "Run program" to run the Delphi Installer anyway.

 Using the Delphi Installer, you can install Delphi 7 (as well as other applications like InterBase).
 You won't get any problems during the installation.

 I had a little problem connecting to the registration / license manager, but hopefully that will be solved quickly (I still have 30 days).